AMVARA-CONSULTING/dashboard_bap/README.md

 Once you have installed everything in the previous step, execute the following:
 <pre>
-sudo npm install -g @angular/cli;
+npm install @angular/cli;
-sudo npm install -g json;
+npm install json;
-sudo npm install --save-dev @angular-devkit/build-angular
+npm install --save-dev @angular-devkit/build-angular
 </pre>

+You might consider not using sudo.
+We recommend this.

 ## Development server